Insight

 For students with little or no prior work experience, the benefits are many:

-1. A setting they are used to (live online class).
+1. Accessible.
+An easily accessible setting they are used to (live online class)

-2. Low pressure environment to fail and mess up (no risk of “sounding dumb” to the company and screwing up your image for future employment).
+2. Low pressure.
+The space to fail and mess up (no risk of “sounding dumb” to the company and screwing up their image for future employment)

-3. A chance to iterate and get feedback before submitting work to the company.
+3. Structured training.
+A chance to iterate and get feedback before submitting work to the company

-5. Flexibility to do the work from anywhere in the world, any time during the year when it suits your schedule since the experience is remote and most of the work is asynchronous.
+5. Flexibility.
+Externs do the work from anywhere in the world, any time during the year when it suits their schedule since the experience is remote and most of the work is asynchronous

-6. Interaction with peers around the country (and sometimes world).
+6. Diverse community.
+Interact with diverse peers around the country (and sometimes the world)

-7. The chance to “taste test” multiple professions in a shorter period of time as opposed to committing an entire summer to an internship or an entire semester to a co-op.
+7. “Taste test” careers.
+The chance to “taste test” multiple career paths in a shorter period of time as opposed to committing an entire summer to an internship or an entire semester to a co-op

-8. Learning practical skills for the professional world such as research, analysis, data, markets, customer development, product prototyping, content marketing, and more.
+8. Learn through work.
+Externs learn practical skills for the professional world such as research, analysis, data, markets, customer development, product prototyping, content marketing, and more

 Why Are Our Externships Remote?

 Everyone knows that an in-person work experience is better than remote.
 Well… maybe.
 Depends on what you are solving for.
-Remember that the original problem is there not being enough in- person experiences to develop inexperienced talent fast enough, and give them the knowledge to choose career paths that result in more foresight, satisfaction, and better retention at the companies they join.
+Remember that the original problem is a lack of in-person experiences to develop inexperienced talent fast enough, and give them the knowledge to choose career paths with more foresight, satisfaction, and better retention at the companies they join.
 For those students who land amazing internships with Google or a highly engaged alumni mentor, that’s terrific.
-But if we are going to create more opportunities, more on ramps, more “taste tests” if you will, then we have to leverage technology, remote learning, and remote work.
+But if we are going to create more opportunities, more on-ramps, more “taste tests” if you will, then we have to leverage technology, remote learning, and remote work.

 In addition, it turns out that students actually prefer having this option in their arsenal.
 It means they have more flexibility to try out careers without potentially having to move to a city, pay expensive rent, and commit to a valuable full time experience.
 It also means, under the reimagined Externship model we are describing, that they can get some level of support when the company’s staff are too busy.
 And it means that far more externs can simultaneously participate in Externship projects (50 at a time, even up to a few hundred at a time in some instances).